haskell/cabal/doc/cabal-commands.rst

     of ``pkg`` on Hackage satisfying ``pkg > 1.9 && < 2.0``. ``--minor`` can also
     be used without arguments, in that case major version bumps are ignored for all packages.

-    See `the section on listing outdated dependency version bounds <cabal-package.html#listing-outdated-dependency-version-bounds>`__ for more details and examples.

 .. _command-group-build: